Our Technical Standards

 Financial Awards:

-Financial awards have been provided by the Lessard Sams Outdoor Heritage Fund, the Legislative-Citizen Commission on Minnesota Resources from the Minnesota environment and natural resources trust fund, the BWSR Clean Water Fund Legacy Act Projects and Practices and Mutlipurpose Drainage Management Grant, DNR Flood Hazard Mitigation Program, the Red River Watershed Management Board, and DNR Conservation Partners Legacy.
+Financial awards have been provided by the State of Minnesota Lessard Sams Outdoor Heritage Council Fund, the State of Minnesota Legislative-Citizen Commission on Minnesota Resources from the Minnesota Environment and Natural Resources Trust Fund, the State of Minnesota BWSR Clean Water Fund Legacy Amendment Act Projects and Practices and Mutlipurpose Drainage Management and Water Quality & Storage Pilot Program Grants, DNR Flood Hazard Mitigation Program, the Red River Watershed Management Board, and State of Minnesota Lessard Sams Outdoor Heritage Council DNR Conservation Partners Legacy Grant.

 Ring Dikes are an important tool to provide protection to property during flood events.
 Landowners interested in building a ring dike should first fill out a permit application.
 Outside funding may be availabe.
 Please review the Ring Dike Cost Share Policy and Cost Share Agreement.